Saji Koduvath, Advocate, Kottayam.

 RTI-Certified-Copy, other than Public Document, Can be received in evidence only on showing reason for non production of Original

 The RTI Act, though allows certified copy, it does not permit the same “to be given in evidence“.
-Therefore, the ‘certified copy’ obtained under the RTI Act can be received in evidence only on showing reason for non production of original etc. (as required in Sec.
-65).
+Therefore, the ‘certified copy’ obtained under the RTI Act can be received in evidence either (i) it is a public document (of which a certified copy is permitted by the Evidence Act) or (ii) it is permitted to be produced on showing reason for non production of original etc. (under Sec.
+65 Evidence Act).

 PRESUMPTION under Sec.
 114, Evid.
 Act read with Sec.
 35.